thefaheemkhan/30-Days-MachineLearning/LinearRegression.md

 ---

-### **Summary**
+## Summary

-In summary, while the **update rule structure** is the same, the hypothesis and gradients make the behavior of Gradient Descent different for Linear and Logistic Regression.
+While the **update rule structure** is the same for Linear and Logistic Regression, the hypothesis and gradients make their behavior during Gradient Descent different:

+- In **Linear Regression**, the updates are straightforward due to the linear relationship.
+- In **Logistic Regression**, the sigmoid function introduces non-linearity, resulting in different model behavior.